giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 Additionally, you should make sure your replicas do not land on the same node using [inter-pod anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature).

 We recommend always using soft anti-affinity to avoid exclusivity of nodes.
-However, this can in cases to less distirbuted workloads on resource pressure or node failure, which will need a rescheduling to be balanced again.
+However, this can, in cases, lead to less distributed workloads on resource pressure or node failure, which will need a rescheduling to be balanced again.

 For such rescheduling or rebalancing you should have a look at the incubation project called [descheduler](https://github.com/kubernetes-incubator/descheduler) and evaluate its use in your clusters.
-It has settings for avoiding affinities, but also for rebalancing clusters with under-ultilized nodes.
+It has settings for avoiding affinities, but also for rebalancing clusters with under-utilized nodes.

 ### Manage disruption budgets